RageHaker/Demo_Exam/README.md

     }
 }
    ```
-   Creating new class for navigate your menu.
+Creating new class for navigate your menu
    * Class FrameApp.cs:
    ```c#
    using System;